karljakoblarsson/karljakoblarsson.github.io/cv.md

 title: CV - Jakob Larsson
 ---

+Engineering student who wants to build products users love.
+Great JavaScript and CSS skills, including React.
+Prefers functional programming.
+Strong communication skills developed by many different nonprofit commitments.
+Especially interested in the intersection between sound, graphics and technology.

+Relaxes by brewing coffee and playing music.
+Gathers energy by cooking for others or dancing to techno.

 Work Experience
 ---------------

 ### Web developer, Ericsson AB
-Summer 2017
+Lindholmen, Gothenburg - Summer 2017

-I developed a tool to install and manage small radio devices in non-cellular networks.
-The main application will be to setup IoT systems.
-It was built as a responsive web app using React and Go on the backend.
+I developed a tool to install and manage low power radio devices in non-cellular networks.
+The main application will be to roll-out IoT systems.
+It was built as a responsive web app using React with Go on the back-end.

-### Chalmers teknologkonsulter, CTK
+### IT Consultant, Chalmers teknologkonsulter, CTK
 2016-2017

-Worked part time as an IT contractor.
-Worked on, among other things an iOS app and a tool to show and analyse elections results.
+Worked part time as an IT consultant.
+Built, among other things, an iOS app and a tool to show and analyse elections results.

 ### Configuration Manager, Ericsson AB